SplatMesh: Interactive 3D Segmentation and Editing Using Mesh-Based Gaussian Splatting: Experiments

 \subsection{3D Interactive Segmentation}

-In this section, we present the results of our study on 3D mesh segmentation, which is guided by interactive instructions.
-The objective is to demonstrate the effectiveness of our method in accurately segmenting reconstructed meshes based on user-provided 2D instructions.
-We conduct experiments involving \method and three contemporary learning-based interactive segmentation techniques: NVOS~\cite{nvos}, ISRF~\cite{isrf}, and SA3D~\cite{cen2023segment}.
-It is important to note that while NVOS and SA3D require network fine-tuning to adapt to new prompts, ISRF and our \method are designed to be effective without such fine-tuning.
+In this section, we present the results of our study on 3D mesh segmentation, leveraging interactive user-provided instructions to guide the process.
+The primary goal is to evaluate the effectiveness of our proposed method in accurately segmenting reconstructed 3D meshes based on 2D input prompts.
+By integrating user input into the segmentation pipeline, we aim to showcase the ability of our method to bridge 2D annotations and 3D geometry, enabling precise and context-aware segmentation.

-\textbf{Results.} As shown in Table~\ref{table.segment}, \method achieves performance on par with SA3D, despite the latter's reliance on fine-tuning to new prompts.
-Our method attains a mean Intersection over Union (mIoU) of \textbf{90.3\%} and an accuracy of 97.6\%, which are competitive with the best-performing method in our study.
-These results are significant as they highlight the efficiency of \method in interactive segmentation tasks, offering comparable accuracy to fine-tuned models while eliminating the need for such adjustments.
-Figure~\ref{fig:interactive segmentation} further illustrates our method's segmentation results on the NVOS dataset, underscoring its practical application in mesh segmentation scenarios.
+As illustrated in Figure~\ref{fig:interative_segment}, our method demonstrates a robust ability to propagate segmentation prompts provided in a single 2D image to the corresponding 3D mesh.
+By mapping user-defined masks from the 2D domain into 3D, we achieve accurate and comprehensive segmentation of the target object within the reconstructed mesh.
+This approach ensures that the 3D mask faithfully reflects the user’s intent, making it highly suitable for tasks requiring precision.